awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

   In the preceding command, replace *example\.com* with the string of text \(such as the address or domain\) that you want to search for\.

-**To view a list of all of the email addresses that are on the account\-level suppression list using the SES console:**
+**To view a list of all of the email addresses that are on your account\-level suppression list using the SES console:**

 1. Sign in to the AWS Management Console and open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.